This is the post for Maureen’s birthday from last year, the annual retelling of how we met.

 Dave was very proud of his ship.
 He desired it to be the best, and asked me to come up with a way to make our quarterdeck (for landlubbers, this is the main, if not the only entrance to the ship, a ceremonial and practical place for greeting guests coming on board, a check-in, check-out place for officers and crew, and for enforcing security.
 In short, like the bridge at sea, the quarterdeck is one of the most important places on the ship when moored or anchored.

-But on carriers, or at least helicopter carriers like Okinawa the quarterdeck was located on the hanger deck, one deck below the flight deck.
+But on carriers, or at least helicopter carriers like Okinawa, the quarterdeck was located on the hanger deck, one deck below the flight deck.
 It was a cavernous area for stowing helicopters and performing maintenance.
 It was not a showy place.
 That made making the quarterdeck better than all of the others on the waterfront a difficult task.

 Okinawa already had a huge red Japanese torii (ornamental gate) we placed on the quarterdeck when in port.
 But the captain wanted our entrance to be better.
 That was my challenge.
 Finally, a couple of my division officers, CWO4 Boatswain Roger Ellis, and i came up with a solution.
 A bosun is the heart of deck departments on large ships.
 Bosun Ellis was one of the best bosuns around.
-His wife was a very short and very round Filippino lady who was involved in a lot of department activities, including creating beautiful macramé (she made the lanyard for the boatswain pipe the department gave me for a good-bye present a year later and it hangs from my Navy brass clock in my home office still).
+His wife was a very short and very round Filippino lady who was involved in a lot of department activities, including creating beautiful macramé (she made the lanyard for the boatswain pipe the department gave me for a good-bye present a year later.
+It hangs from my Navy brass clock in my home office still).

 The Okinawa’s quarterdeck spilled into the hangar bay, a huge but not very attractive space.
-Guests, while waiting for whomever they had come to visit had to stand in the area.
+Guests, while waiting for whomever they had come to visit, had to stand in the area.
 We decided to buy partitions and make a waiting area with some nice, but durable seating and hang artwork on the partition walls.

 Captain Rogers thought that was a marvelous idea.
 So on Friday, March 12, 1982, Boatswain Ellis and his first class boatswainmate were to include panels in their bi-weekly department shopping run.
 The boatswainmate had straggly, straw-colored hair, which he combed into as much of a ducktail as a regulation Navy haircut would allow.
 On these runs the duo wore civvies.
 Both had on jeans.
 Bosun Ellis had on a black tee shirt, which did not hide his more than adequate beer belly.
 His hair, jet-black, was thick and also worn with a hint of a ducktail.
 The boatswainmate wore a studded black leather biker’s jacket over a white tee shirt.
 When he took off his jacket, his cigarette case was wrapped in the left sleeve of the tee shirt.